AlexisAndradeDev/event-simulation/README.md

 pip install -r requirements.txt

-## Running a Simulation

-`python main.py`

-This will run the base case and three solution scenarios, printing routing probabilities and saving results with detailed metrics in a timestamped folder within `runs/`.

 ## Notes

+- Set the `external_lambda` attribute in each node to specify external arrival rates.
+- Customize routing logic directly per node through `routing_probabilities` dictionaries.
-- Use a fixed random seed if you require reproducibility.
+- Use a fixed random seed for reproducibility.
-- Modify service rates, servers, and routing logic in node definitions and simulation calls to reflect new scenarios.
+- Modify service rates, servers, and routing logic in node definitions to reflect new scenarios.
-- Results are saved as CSV files inside uniquely named folders combining datetime and randomized UUID.
+- Results are saved as CSV files inside uniquely named folders.

 ## License